cryystalll/TCP-Server-Client-Simulator/README.md

-# TCP-Server-Client-Implementation
+# TCP-Server-Client-Simulator
-## Transmission Control Protocol Simulator
 * A pair of server-client that enable to send and recieve data packs between devices
-* TCP
+* Transmission Control Protocol
 * C

 ![Variable Declaration](/img/2.png)